 During the Korean War, the US military had mobile TOPO (an acronym like M.A.S.H) units in trucks that were like a caravan vehicle.
-They included cameras, printing presses, plate making, survey & drafting equipment, as well as ink and paper just behind the lines because that's where the information was coming from.
+They included cameras, printing presses, plate making, survey and drafting equipment, as well as ink and paper just behind the lines because that's where the information was coming from.
 All these tools were needed to create the maps at any time and diligence was crucial.
-Don Stemper was very proud of the work he did and in his mapping instruction.
+He is very proud of the work he did and in his mapping instruction.

 Process of Making the Maps for the Soldiers

-Don Stemper explained in detail the process of how the US military photograph images from both sides of the plane.
-Then using stereo-projectors and drafting tables with special magnifying eye wear, mappers drew the contour of hills so troops knew the exact height of each hill directly from a flat photograph.
+Don Stemper explains in detail the process of how the US military photograph images from both sides of the plane.
+Using stereo-projectors and drafting tables with special magnifying eye wear, mappers drew the contour of hills so troops knew the exact height of each hill directly from a flat photograph.
 The details were then added to the map and copied onto plastic with specific colors to identify certain landmarks.